Helen Frankenthaler, noted abstract painter, dies at 83

 The summer solstice is the longest day of the year and signifies the first day of summer.
 It occurs when the Earth's axis achieves its greatest tilt toward the sun.
 Conversely, the winter solstice occurs in the opposite hemisphere on exactly the same day.

-Tuesday's Google doodles feature Murakami's signature alien-like creatures rendered in his trademark style.
-In 2007, L.A.'s Museum of Contemporary Art held a retrospective of Murakami's artwork.
+Contemporary Art held a retrospective of Murakami's artwork.
 The exhibition, titled "Copyright Murakami," drew record crowds to the museum's space at the Geffen Contemporary.

 Ed Ruscha: On the Road June 4, 2011 - October 2, 2011